-3 The disclosure does not include the impact of any future distribution of the net surplus proceeds from the Quilter Life Assurance (QLA) sale to Quilter plc's shareholders other than the committed remainder of £22 million of Tranche 2 of the share buyback which was accrued as a liability.
+3. The disclosure does not include the impact of any future distribution of the net surplus proceeds from the Quilter International sale to Quilter plc's shareholders, except for Quilter International's contribution to the final dividend in respect of 2021.